dwjoyce/pythonbook/chapters/Performing selection.rst

             price = price * 1.5
             print('Weekend viewing adds on another 50%, sorry!')

 Watching films at the weekend is very expensive, 50% more expensive!
 You will notice, though, that this is only added on for VIP seats, as the question and the test, along with the increase in price, all live inside the test for VIP seats only.
 Regardless, this demonstrates that one block of code (with a certain level of indentation) can reside inside another.
-There is no limit to how many blocks can be inside other blocks, although if we overdo this, it will make the code less readable.
+There is no limit to how many blocks can be inside other blocks, although if we overdo this, it will make the code harder to understand.

 You can add another block of code that is selectively executed after the ``if`` statement above, just by starting it in the same column as the first.
 Add these extra three lines onto your program::